top of page

 • Apr 11

-For this event we took the largest contingent of staff ever to the Thursday trade day, some airshow veterans, others having never attended the event before.
+For this event, we took the largest contingent of staff ever to the Thursday trade day.
+Some of our team were airshow veterans, while others attended for the first time.

 Victorian UAS at Avalon Airshow 2025